Camillekiro/Predicting-Super-Bowl-LVI/README.md

 # Predicting-Super-Bowl-LVI

-predicting the score of the home team and visiting team using R
+Predicting the score of the home team and visiting team for super bowl LVI using R.
+The data for this analysis was provided by advanced sports analytics.